-There is also growing acceptance of the view that these problems are generally global in nature; they are transnational.
+There is also growing acceptance of the view that these problems are generally global in nature.
 Solutions to them can best be framed in a context of much stronger international cooperation.
 It is for this reason that the debate about actions to confront them often ends up with a focus on the system of multilateral institutions that emerged out of the ashes of World War II.

 The third course of action is a deeper exploration into the persistent challenges underlying our current systems and a search for new solutions.
 Essentially, questioning underlying assumptions and finding new answers.
-This course of action excites us most—in large part because we do not believe that the current frameworks are sufficient for the world of today, let alone tomorrow.
-In other words, when we imagine a century ahead, we just can’t picture a global governance system where Member States are expected, even required, to prioritize their domestic concerns when discussing international matters.
-We can’t imagine that a successful governance system would continue to prioritize a profit motive, a power motive, over the wellbeing of citizens and nature.
-Yet the system we have (even if modified as in option two) does just this.
-We will also be the first to admit that this may not be the most politically realistic course for today, but it will one day be the path we must choose.
-Why not begin it now given its far-reaching implications?
+This course of action excites us most — in large part because we do not believe that the current frameworks are sufficient for the world of today, let alone tomorrow.
+When we imagine a century ahead, we just can’t picture a global governance system where Member States are expected, even required, to prioritize their domes- tic concerns when discussing international matters.
+We can’t imagine that a successful governance system would continue to prioritize a profit motive, a power motive, over the wellbe- ing of citizens and nature.
+Yet the system we have (even mod- ified per option two) does just this.
+We will be the first to ad- mit that this may not be the most politically realistic course for today, but it will one day be the path we must choose.
+Why not begin now given its far-reaching implications?

 One problem with concluding that the current political impasses make UN reform a nonstarter is that it leads to paralysis.
 It results in proposals that are the intellectual equivalent of rearranging the deckchairs as the ship is sinking.
 We are not suggesting ignoring the political realities of this moment but trying to see what the future holds.
 One day, we will need to move beyond traditional paradigms, beyond “reinforcing the crumbling foundations” of the current system.
 Humanity will need to articulate a new architecture, better suited to the needs of a rapidly changing humanity.

-Importantly, it is not only governments who can advance this conversation—in fact this might be a key to overcoming some of the seemingly intractable obstacles to reform.
-As was noted in A Second Charter: Imagining a Renewed United Nations, numerous global governance innovations over the past quarter century were not initiated by governments.
+Importantly, it is not only governments who can advance this conversation — in fact this might be a key to overcoming some of the seemingly intractable obstacles to reform.
+As was noted in the 2023 report, A Second Charter: Imagining a Renewed United Nations, from the Global Governance Forum, numerous global governance innovations over the past quarter century were not initiated by governments.
 They started with civil society organizations: the Land Mines Treaty, the creation of the International Criminal Court, and the adoption of the Treaty on the Elimination of Nuclear Weapons, to cite some recent examples.
 At a later stage, many governments adopted them.
 This is the “new diplomacy” in action.

 At the end of World War II, and because of the destruction created by that conflagration, humanity had an opportunity to imagine something better suited to the needs of, in particular, the European continent.
 If in 1945 one had ventured to suggest that within a generation Europe would be advancing a project of economic and political integration, that by the late 1970s there would be direct elections for members of an increasingly influential European Parliament, and that by end of the century the broad parameters of monetary policy would be set by a European Central Bank based in Germany managing a single currency, one might have been accused of “Wonderland thinking”.
 And yet, it was the very political turmoil of that moment which allowed for this evolution to take place.